ytakefuji/covidlag/README.md

 that disease and is therefore a measure of severity among detected cases.

-CFR is a dynamic value depending on the environment, but the current computation of CFR is not accurate.
+CFR is a dynamic value depending on the environment, but the current computation of CFR is not suitable for time series data.

 Because CFR is deterimined by imprecise estimate, R (reproduction number).

 Unless all individuals are tested several times a day, the number of infected individuals or that of cases is not accurate.

+We must understand that CFR is an imprecise estimate.

 According to CDC:
 https://www.cdc.gov/foodnet/reports/data/case-fatality.html